CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 ¿Who doesn't like to have one's own way?

-I am not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs.
+I am not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs. in my childhood, the board games were fashionable and had not so technology as today.
+I still like the classic games but now I downloaded some apps on my smartphone.

 ¿A quién no le gusta salirse con la suya?